+'''

+class privacyidea.lib.tokens.spasstoken.SpassTokenClass (db\token)

+'''

-''' class privacyidea.lib.tokens.spasstoken.SpassTokenClass (db\token) This is a simple pass token.
+This is a simple pass token.
 It does have no OTP component.
 The OTP checking will always succeed.
-Of course, an OTP PIN can be used. authenticate (passw, user=None, options=None) in case of a wrong passw, we return a bad matching pin, so the result will be an invalid token check_otp (otpval, counter=None, window=None, options=None) As we have no otp value we always return true. (counter == 0) static get class info(key=None, ret='all') returns a subtree of the token definition Is used by lib.token.get_token_info Parameters • key (string) - subsection identifier • ret (user defined) - default return value, if nothing is found Returns subsection if key exists or user defined Return type dict static get_class_prefix() static get_class_type() static is_challenge_request (passw, user, options=None) The spass token does not support challenge response :param passw: :param user: :param options: :return: static is_challenge_response(passw, user, options=None, challenges=None) update (param) Update the token object Parameters param - a dictionary with different params like keysize, description, genkey, otp- '''
+Of course, an OTP PIN can be used.

+'''

+authenticate (passw, user=None, options=None)

+'''

+in case of a wrong passw, we return a bad matching pin, so the result will be an invalid token check\otp (otpval, counter=None, window=None, options=None)

+As we have no otp value we always return true. (counter == 0)

+returns a subtree of the token definition Is used by lib.token.get\token\info

+- key (string) subsection identifier - ret (user defined) default return value, if nothing is found

+'''

+static get_class_prefix()

+static get_class_type()

+'''

+'''

+static is_challenge_request(passw, user, options=None)

+'''

+The spass token does not support challenge response :param passw: :param user: :param options: :return:

+'''

+static is_challenge_response(passw, user, options=None, challenges=None)

+'''

+This method checks, if this is a request, that is the response to a previously sent challenge.

+The default behaviour to check if this is the response to a previous challenge is simply by checking if the request contains a parameter state or transactionid i.e. checking if the options parameter contains a key state or transactionid.

+This method does not try to verify the response itself!
+It only determines, if this is a response for a challenge or not.
+The response is verified in check\challenge\response.

+- passw (string) password, which might be pin or pin+otp - user (User object) the requesting user - options (dict) dictionary of additional request parameters

+Parameters param - a dictionary with different params like keysize, description, genkey, otp-key, pin